minki-j/AI_README_Generator/README.md

 AI_README_Generator is an AI-powered tool that automates GitHub repository analysis to create comprehensive README documentation.

-This project leverages various technologies such as LangChain, LangGraph, ColBERT, tree-sitter parsers, and advanced semantic analysis to provide meaningful insights into repository contents.
+This project leverages various technologies such as LangChain, LangGraph, FastHTML, ColBERT, tree-sitter parsers, and advanced semantic analysis to provide meaningful insights into repository contents.
 By orchestrating multi-step processes that seek confirmation from users, it not only refines results iteratively but also collects a self-evaluation dataset used to improve the system.

 Currently, the system only supports Python projects, but there are plans to expand support to other languages.